 Haptics interface for simulation of flexible objects

 Micromanipulation of biological cells is widely undertaken in medical and cell related research and work.
 Drug discovery, functional genomics and toxicology are some examples of this regularly-performed cell manipulation.
 The performance of the cell manipulation can be improved by deploying robotics and intelligent systems.
-Modeling of the biological cells is essential for the robotic or haptic cell manipulation.
+Modelling of the biological cells is essential for the robotic or haptic cell manipulation.
 This requires an appropriate model of the mechanical behaviours of cells under external stimulus.
-The main goal of modeling in this research is to quantitatively evaluate the mechanical properties and responses of cells when subjected to stimulation and/or perturbation considering both accuracy and real time functionality of the model.
+The main goal of modelling in this research is to quantitatively evaluate the mechanical properties and responses of cells when subjected to stimulation and/or perturbation considering both accuracy and real time functionality of the model.
 Cell structure, cell deformation and cell behaviour under cell injection and aspiration process are studied from kinematics, fluidics and dynamics aspects.
 The model is aimed to be deployed for applications in haptics and robotics.

 A schematic of a developed model for cell microinjection.
 Cell membrane (a) before and (b) after deformation upon micropipet exertion.(c) the cross section of the cell